-URGENT ACTION RESIDENTS SEEKING COVID-19 RELIEF CHARGED Police violently dispersed a peaceful protest by Quezon City residents who had gathered to demand government aid during the COVID-19 community quarantine.
-21 protesters were arrested, detained and released on bail 5 days later.
-We call on the police to drop all charges against them as these are either contrary to international human rights law or carry penalties that will disproportionately affect the group.
-The authorities must also investigate the police's use of force to disperse the protest.
-TAKE ACTION: WRITE AN APPEAL IN YOUR OWN WORDS OR USE THIS MODEL LETTER PBGEN Ronnie S. Montejo Date: 10 April 2020 Director, Quezon City Police District 21 Makadios Street, Diliman Quezon City, Philippines 1101 Fax number: 632 8925 8326 Email: dpcrdqcpd@yahoo.com; cc: prosecutorsoffice123@gmail.com Dear Police Brigadier General Montejo, I am writing to express my concern about the use of force to disperse a peaceful protest and the charges against 21 residents of San Roque village, Quezon City.
-On 1 April, residents gathered on a road where a private company was supposed to distribute aid.
-When this did not happen, they decided to peacefully protest to call for government aid.
-Since the implementation of a community quarantine on 17 March to address the COVID-19 pandemic, millions of Filipinos have been unable to earn a living.
-Community leaders said residents and bystanders were violently dispersed by the police who hit them with wooden sticks.
-A man and his child who were not protesting but were in the area were injured.
-Following the dispersal, 21 individuals were arrested and detained for five days before being released on bail.
-Those arrested face various charges, including "unlawful assembly" and "non-cooperation in a health emergency", with combined penalties of up to 20 months in jail and fines of over PhP 1.1 million (USD 22,000) each.
+URGENT ACTION

+PROTESTERS SEEKING RELIEF TO BE ARRAIGNED

+Peaceful protesters, who had gathered to demand government aid during the COVID-19 community quarantine, were violently dispersed by the police on 1 April 2020, resulting in 21 protesters being arrested & detained.
+The protesters, who have since been released on bail, will be informed of the charges against them and expected to enter their plea on 28 August.
+We continue to call on the police to drop all charges against them as these are either contrary to international human rights law or carry penalties that will disproportionately affect the group and that the authorities investigate the police's use of force at the protest.

+TAKE ACTION: WRITE AN APPEAL IN YOUR OWN WORDS OR USE THIS MODEL LETTER

+PBGEN Ronnie S. Montejo

+Director, Quezon City Police District 21 Makadios Street, Diliman Quezon City, Philippines 1101 Fax number: 632 8925 8326 Email: dpcrdqcpd@yahoo.com; cc: prosecutorsoffice123@gmail.com

+Dear Police Brigadier General Montejo,

+I am writing to express my concern about the ongoing prosecution, including the impending arraignment, of 21 residents of San Roque village, Quezon City who staged a peaceful protest on 1 April 2020.
+The residents peacefully protested to call for government aid, after a supposed relief distribution by a private company did not happen.
+Because of the community quarantine that began on 17 March 2020 to address the COVID-19 pandemic, millions of Filipinos have been unable to earn a living.

+The Save San Roque Alliance maintains that the police violently dispersed the protesters and hit people with wooden sticks.
+To date, there appears to have been no action taken by your department to investigate allegations of violence by the police force.
+I find it alarming that Philippine authorities have responded to the resident's pleas with violence, detention and potential criminal penalties.

+The 21 individuals may face various charges, including "unlawful assembly" and "non-cooperation in a health emergency", with combined penalties of up to 20 months in jail and over PhP 1.1 million (USD 22,000) in fines each.
 Amnesty International calls on governments not to imprison people solely for breaching public health restrictions, which is a disproportionate measure in the current context.
-The charges are contrary to international human rights law or carry penalties with a disproportionate impact on them.
-It is alarming that Philippine authorities have responded to the resident's pleas with violence, detention and potential criminal penalties.
-A community kitchen set up in San Roque by a local group for the resident's daily food needs has also been dismantled by the police and prevented from continuing, as it was supposedly in violation of the government's quarantine orders in relation to gatherings of groups.
-Therefore, I call on your office to:
+The charges are contrary to international human rights law or carry penalties with a disproportionate impact.

+Furthermore, given the elevated risks of transmission of COVID-19 in certain places of detention, I wish you to consider that the enforcement of prison sentences is likely to further compound the public health problems caused by the pandemic and would fail to meet the test of necessity and proportionality.

+I therefore call on your office to:

 - Drop all charges against the 21 residents of San Roque village, as the charges are either contrary to international human rights law or carry penalties that will disproportionately affect this group; - Launch a prompt, independent and impartial investigation into the police's use of force, which may amount to torture or other ill-treatment, and bring anyone responsible to justice in a fair trial; and - Ensure that all residents of San Roque have prompt and adequate access to food, medicines and other basic needs, and are empowered and supported to comply with the community quarantine.

 Thank you for your kind attention.
+Yours sincerely,